decred/dcrdocs/docs/glossary.md

 #### Rule Change Interval (RCI)

-An interval of 8,064 blocks (~4 weeks) in which ticket holders can vote on consensus rule changes.
-A Rule Change Interval (RCI) consists of four Stake Version Intervals (SVI), which are 2,016 blocks (~1 week).
-Once the conditions for a vote have been met during an SVI, voting is scheduled to begin on the first block of the next RCI.
-Because there are four SVIs per RCI, it can take up to 6,048 blocks [3 SVIs] for the next RCI to begin.
+An interval in which ticket holders can vote on consensus rule changes.
+On mainnet this is every 8,064 blocks (~4 weeks).
+Once the conditions for a vote have been met during a [Stake Version Interval (SVI)](#stake-version-interval-svi), voting is scheduled to begin on the first block of the next RCI.
+Votes are tallied on the last block of the RCI.

 #### Rule change proposal